pengrenlai/Hadoop-MapReduce/README.md

 ## Apriori
 ![result](Apriori/Apriori_result.PNG)

-### We set the support threshold 60 and get four 4-frequent itemsets.
+### We set the support threshold as 60 and get four 4-frequent itemsets.
 Based on these itemsets, associasion rules can be generated.